 We are a unique team of interdisciplinary academics and professional staff who are responsible for high quality placements and simulated learning experiences.
 We work closely with the health sciences disciplines to ensure integration between coursework and placement learning outcomes.

 FitAbility provides physical activity and exercise programs for people with spinal cord injury, acquired brain injury and other disabilities.
-The purpose-built clinic contains specialised equipment and is extremely accessible for clients with disabilities.
-Exercise and sports science students have the opportunity to undertake placements at our FitAbility clinic.
+The purpose-built clinic contains specialised equipment and is accessible for clients with disabilities.
+Exercise and physiology students have the opportunity to undertake placements at our FitAbility clinic.

 Each exercise program is designed specifically to suit each individual with most programs consisting of a range of progressive resistance training, aerobic exercise and functional activities.
 For more information about FitAbility, please contact FitAbility coordinator on email@example.com or 9351 9886.